SAILING INSTRUCTIONS

 6.1 STARTING LINE

-The starting line is between a yellow buoy attached to a hut on shore at Christiansminde
+The starting line is between a yellow buoy at the Christiansminde side and a yellow buoy on the

 6.2 FINISHING LINE